Intelligent Model Update Strategy for Sequential Recommendation: Experiments

 \subsubsection{Quantitative Results.}

-Figure~\ref{fig:request_curve_duet} and ~\ref{fig:request_curve_apg} summarize the quantitative results of our framework and other methods on CDs and Electronic datasets.
-The experiments are based on state-of-the-art DC-CDR frameworks such as DUET and APG.
+Figure~\ref{fig:request_curve_duet}, \ref{fig:request_curve_apg}, and \ref{fig:request_curve_static} summarize the quantitative results of our framework and other methods on CDs and Electronic datasets.
+The experiments are based on state-of-the-art EC-CDR frameworks such as DUET and APG.
 As shown in Figure~\ref{fig:request_curve_duet}-\ref{fig:request_curve_apg}, we combine the parameter generation framework with three sequential recommendation models, DIN, GRU4Rec, SASRec.
 We evaluate these methods with AUC and UAUC metrics on CDs and Book datasets.
-We have the following findings: (1) The DUET framework (DUET) and the APG framework (APG) can be viewed as the upper bound of performance for all methods since DUET and APG are evaluated with fixed 100 request frequency and other methods are evaluated with increasing frequency.
-Note that directly comparing the other methods with DUET and APG is not fair as DUET and APG use the fixed 100 request frequency, which could not be deployed in lower request frequency.
+We have the following findings: (1) If all edge-model updated at $t-1$ moment, the DUET framework (DUET) and the APG framework (APG) can be viewed as the upper bound of performance for all methods since DUET and APG are evaluated with fixed 100\% request frequency and other methods are evaluated with increasing frequency.
+If all edge-model are the same as the cloud pretrained model, IntellectReq can even beat DUET, which indicates that in EC-CDR, not all edges need to be updated at every moment.
+In fact, model parameters generated by user data at some moments can be detrimental to performance.
+Note that directly comparing the other methods with DUET and APG is not fair as DUET and APG use the fixed 100\% request frequency, which could not be deployed in lower request frequency.
 (2) The random request method (DUET (Random), APG (Random)) works well with any request budget.
 However, it does not give the optimal request scheme for any request budget in most cases (such as Row.1).
 The correlation between its performance and Request Frequency tends to be linear.
 The performances of random request methods are unstable and unpredictable, where these methods outperform other methods in a few cases.
 (3) LOF (DUET (LOF), APG (LOF)) and OC-SVM (DUET (OC-SVM), APG (OC-SVM)) are two methods that could be used as simple baselines to make the optimal request scheme under a special and specific request budget.
 However, they have two weaknesses.
 One is that they consume a lot of resources and thus significantly reduce the calculation speed.
 The other is they can only work under a specific request budget instead of an arbitrary request budget.
-For example, in the first line, the Request Frequency of OC-SVM can only be $60\%$.
-(4) In most cases, our IDEAL can make the optimal request scheme under any request budget.
+For example, in the first line, the Request Frequency of OC-SVM can only be (4) In most cases, our IntellectReq can make the optimal request scheme under any request budget.